 Recommended Reading: 7 Surefire Ways to Increase Your Blog Traffic Starting Yesterday

-Think of your favorite bloggers.
+Think of your favourite bloggers.
 They are probably everywhere.
-They are guest posting on all your favorite blogs.
-They are being interviewed by all your favorite podcasters.
+They are guest posting on all your favourite blogs.
+They are being interviewed by all your favourite podcasters.
 They are on their social media interacting.
 They are on youtube, they are at conferences.
 They are constantly networking and seeking new opportunities.

 Now, think of your own marketing efforts.
 What have you done to get your blog out there?

 All successful businesses have a marketing plan, including what they hope to achieve from their efforts.
 The simplest way to create a marketing plan is to first create some goals.
 What do you want the results of your marketing efforts to be?
 I’m guessing some $$, write down the specific amount that you want to achieve, how you will achieve it and by when.

 Now that you have your goal set down, you can work out what you are going to do to achieve it.
 You can also set down mini goals for each month – such as, in 1 months from now you want to be earning $100/month, and in 2 month’s time you want to be at $300/month.

 I write down my goals in Evernote, but you can use whatever system you prefer.
 The way I set it out is to write down each month and then put in my action plan for the month.
 For instance, this month I plan to write four guest posts and release four videos on youtube (among other things).

 Now that you have planned what you want to achieve, and how you are going to achieve it, you are up to the hardest part – acting on your plans.
 This is where most people fail.
 You can set some fail-safes in place if you need to.
 You could announce to the world on your blog what you plan to achieve that month.
 Or you could use a task management system to remind you constantly of what you need to be doing.
 Know what system would work best for you – and if it is not working, then try something else.